Lainey Wilson leads the 2023 Country Music Award nominations for the second year in a row

 Wilson was a first-time nominee in 2022, which means she’s made history in 2023 — becoming the first and only artist to top the nominations list in her first two appearances on the ballot.

-Last year, she claimed six nominations.
-This year, Wilson is up to nine, for album, song, music video, entertainer and female vocalist of the year, as well as two separate nominations in both the single of the year category (for “Heart Like a Truck” and her contributions to HARDY's “wait in the truck”) and the musical event of the year category (once again for "wait in the truck" and her feature on Jelly Roll 's “Save Me.”)
+Last year, she received six nominations.
+This year, Wilson is up to nine, for album, song, music video, entertainer and female vocalist of the year, as well as two separate nominations in both the single of the year category (for “Heart Like a Truck” and her contributions to HARDY's “Wait In the Truck”) and the musical event of the year category (once again for "Wait In the Truck" and her feature on Jelly Roll's “Save Me.”)

 She now ties Merle Haggard and Miranda Lambert for scoring nine nominations in one year — just behind Alan Jackson, who set the record at 10 nods in 2002.